stew675/standup5x5/README.md

 reader threads to build the hash table concurrently.
 Doing all this together managed to get file load and hash table build times to under 0.8ms on my AMD system.

+### Frequency Rescanning

+About mid-way through the frequency set build, we rescan the frequencies and re-order the remaining sets from most-frequent to least.
+The works because the bulk of the benefit from the least to most frequent ordering has already been gained by this stage, and reducing the length of the combinatorial "tail" has an amortizing effect of more than making up for the increased set sizes mid-algorithm

 ### Clean-Up